Michoelmushinsky/Michoelmushinsky/README.md

 - 👋 Hi, I’m @Michoelmushinsky
 - 👀 I’m interested in Python, JavaScript, HTML, CSS, SQL
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on literally anything
-- 📫 How to reach me ...
+- 📫 How to reach me michoel@mushinsky.net

 <!---
 Michoelmushinsky/Michoelmushinsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.